-This is the magnetic translation algebra for a particle with charge q in a magnetic field B, with $2\pi P^z = qB$.
+This is the magnetic translation algebra for a particle with charge q in a magnetic field B, with $2\pi P^z = qB$ .
+The simple way to understand this is that the magnetic monopole experiences the displacement field created by the polarization as a magnetic field, and this is the ordinary projective realization of translations for a particle in a (dual) magnetic field.

-This phenomenon is closely related to the magneto-electric response in (3.2), as follows.
-As I mentioned, one way to think about the θ angle is
+This phenomenon is closely related to the magneto-electric response in (3.3), as follows.
+As I mentioned, one way to think about the $\theta$ angle is